 Death In Mud Lick

 Death in Mud Lick is a story of resilience and redemption, about how a crusading lawyer, reporter, and an ex-con with a drug-peddling past uncovered massive opioid pill dumping in small towns by some of the largest corporations in America.
-The book lays bare the corporate greed and government corruption that ignited the worst public health crisis in U.S. history.
-It's also a siren call for the critical importance of strong, local, independent journalism.
+The book lays bare the corporate greed and government corruption that ignited the worst man-made public health crisis in U.S. history.
+It's also a clarion call for the critical importance of strong, local, independent journalism.

 Praise for Death in Mud Lick